Base44

 More Questions About This Topic

-How common are these security mistakes in Base44 apps?
+How common are these mistakes in Base44 apps — is this overstated?

-What are the consequences of these security mistakes?
+What are the actual consequences when these mistakes ship to production?

-How do I prevent these mistakes when building with Base44?
+How do I avoid these mistakes when building with Base44?